 Its speed performance is also very impressive, helping you to avoid lag while gaming online - it benefits from featuring the WireGuard protocol across all its apps.
 Simply connect to the nearest server from its selection of more than 8,000 servers across 90 countries and get gaming!

 One thing we think CyberGhost could still really do with is a bit of a shake-up of its support site.
 It isn't always easy getting VPNs to play nice with consoles or for streaming, and other providers on this list have spent more time and effort developing a library of handy help articles.
-And in this day and age, it is worth noting that the company still hasn't enlisted the help of an independent auditor to verify its privacy claims and no-logging policy.
+And currently, it is worth noting that the company still hasn't enlisted the help of an independent auditor to verify its privacy claims and no-logging policy.

 Last but by no means least on this list, Private Internet Access has been one of the most impressive all-round VPNs in our latest rounds of testing.
 It's a feature-filled option that you can get for a bargain price if you sign up for more than a year - and it has extra options available that will specifically suit serious gamers.

-It has thousands upon thousands of servers that are set across 100+ locations and uses them with purpose to help its customers get around geo-restrictions - so PIA will really come in handy for getting you access to games in other parts of the world that get released early or simply aren't available where you are.
+It has thousands upon thousands of servers that are set across 100+ locations and uses them with purpose to help its customers get around geo-restrictions - so PIA will really be useful for getting you access to games in other parts of the world that get released early or simply aren't available where you are.

-Talking of IPs, we like that Private Internet Access makes it really easy for gamers to obtain a dedicated IP address (at a small extra charge).
-The function is to give you the same IP address every time you log on and that isn't shared by anybody else in the world.
+Talking of IPs, we like that Private Internet Access makes it effortless for gamers to obtain a dedicated IP address (at a small extra charge).
+The function is to give you the same IP address every time you log on, and that isn't shared by anybody else in the world.
 That should mean you're less prone to IP block-listing and CAPTCHAs, plus promises to make gaming with a VPN turned on even more stable.